transrightsarehumanrights/lj-expand/README.md

 You can write/load data blobs using `lje.data.write(name: string, data: string)` and `lje.data.read(name: string): string | nil`.
 They are stored in `%USERPROFILE%\.lje_script_data`.
 No subdirectories or anything fancy, just flat files that are all named `.dat` for safety.

+# More Information

+See [doc/mitigations.md](doc/mitigations.md) for more information about the various anti-detection techniques used in LJE.

 # Licensing